 - Galaxy Angel: Mint Blancmanche and the entire Blancmanche family.
 Her father has used it to become incredibly wealthy, so much so that the enemy doesn't attack Blancmanche ships probably in fear of destroying the economy.

-- In Metanoia it was recently revealed that main character Star is an empath, which makes the fact that he worked as a (very efficient) assassin even worse, or as one character put it upon realizing this: "He dies with them.
+- In Metanoia, it was revealed that main character Star is an empath, which makes the fact that he worked as a (very efficient) assassin even worse, or as one character put it upon realizing this: "He dies with them.
 Every murder is a suicide."

 - Her mother Ash'waren is the same, only with control over her powers and about 1000 years of experience.
 Due to prejudices against dark elves, she does a masquerade and use her Empathy to disguise herself as a drowolath, an illusion she have no problem to uphold in front of a council of great and small clans of the city they live in, a crowded market and her own clan.
 Exactly how powerful she is is not known, and if Faen's freakout is any indication, nobody wants to find out.
 It was mentioned by the creators in a podcast that if she doesn't shield her emotions, her mood might affect everyone living inside the Sullissin'rune clan's town sized dome.
 Did we mention that she has the Drowtales version of Temujin/Ghenghis Khan more or less wrapped around her little finger?